Quantitatively predicting angle-resolved polarized Raman intensity of anisotropic layered materials

+\textbf{Supporting Information} Supporting Information is available from the Wiley Online Library or from the author.

-We acknowledge the support from the Ministry of Science and Technology of China (Grant No. 2023YFA1407000), the Strategic Priority Research Program of CAS (Grant No. XDB0460000), National Natural Science Foundation of China (Grant Nos.
+\textbf{Acknowledgements} \justifying J.L.
+Xie and T. Liu contributed equally to this work.
+We acknowledge the support from the National Key Research and Development Program of China (Grant No. 2023YFA1407000), the Strategic Priority Research Program of CAS (Grant No. XDB0460000), National Natural Science Foundation of China (Grant Nos.
 12322401, 12127807 and 12393832), CAS Key Research Program of Frontier Sciences (Grant No. ZDBS-LY-SLH004), Beijing Nova Program (Grant No. 20230484301), Youth Innovation Promotion Association, Chinese Academy of Sciences (No. 2023125) and CAS Project for Young Scientists in Basic Research (YSBR-026).